 How to Make a Contact Paper Mandala

 The beauty of this mandala craft activity is that you only need a handful of supplies to make it.
 There is no glue required, so there is less mess so you can fill your windows with glorious mandalas!

 To make your own contact paper mandalas you’ll need:

 - Tissue paper cut into various shapes

-Using a plate, I drew circles onto the back of the contact paper, and cut them out.
-Peeling off the backing paper I taped them sticky side up, on top of the templates with just a tiny piece of tape on each side.
-Then all we had to do was start creating!
+To prepare the contact paper, use a plate to draw circles onto the back of the contact paper, and cut them out.
+Peel off the backing paper and tape them sticky side up, on top of the templates with just a tiny piece of tape on each side.

-Using the contact paper meant we didn’t need to fuss around with glue, so the mandalas were created quickly and easily.
-It did mean that when you put the tissue paper down it was stuck in that spot forever, even if you changed your mind, but that led to some interesting experiments with overlapping colours, and some lateral thinking to change ‘mistakes’ into master pieces.
+Using the contact paper means you don’t need to fuss around with glue, so the mandalas are created quickly and easily.
+It does mean that when you put the tissue paper down it is stuck in that spot forever, even if you change your mind, so you might need to talk about that before you begin.
+For my kids this started out as a problem, but led to some interesting experiments with overlapping colours, and some lateral thinking to change ‘mistakes’ into master pieces.